raiffas/HoC-music/README.md

 	- Talk specifically about the hardware components they will be using (breadboard, wires, piezo buzzer)

 - HANDS ON ACTIVITY
-	- Show the students the spritzing diagram of how the piezo buzzer needs to be connected.
+	- Show the students the fritzing diagram of how the piezo buzzer needs to be connected.
 Allow them to work in groups to connect the components correctly
 	- Once all students have the circuit completed explain the functions needed to communicate with the buzzer
 	- Allow them to use the easyBuzzer program as a template to program in groups.
 Optionally give them specific tasks/challenges